Omar-R00T/Windows-Temp-Clean-Up-Tool/README.md

 certutil -hashfile "path\to\Temp-CleanUp.bat" SHA256
   Example: certutil -hashfile "D:\Desktop\Temp-CleanUp.bat" SHA256
   output should be: fd8e4968d27fb47f83e46647736cc812b5e399a92cd4981293fc60f5c343d6f6
-    Compare your output hash string with the official checksum listed above.
-If they match perfectly, your tool is completely authentic and safe to execute!
-      If they don't match please remove the tool and do not run it.
+    **Security Notice: Compare your terminal's output hash string with the official checksum listed above.
+If they match perfectly, your tool is completely authentic and safe to execute.
+If they do not match, delete the file immediately and do not execute it.**